smartcar/getting-started-java-sdk/app/README.md

 $ gradle run
 ```

 Once your server is up and running, you can authenticate your vehicle.
-In our current set up, we are in Smartcar's [simulated mode](https://smartcar.com/docs/getting-started/dashboard/simulator), so you can log in with any username and password.
+In our current set up, we are in Smartcar's [simulated mode](https://smartcar.com/docs/getting-started/dashboard/simulator), so you can log in with simulated credentials found in your Smartcar Dashboard or with any username and password.
 To authenticate, navigate to `http://localhost:8000`.
 Once you have authenticated, go to `http://localhost:8000/vehicle` to see your vehicle information.

 ## Next Steps
 Read our [API Docs](https://smartcar.com/docs/api) to learn what else you can do with Smartcar's API.